 Instead of relying on homemade traps, it’s better to locate and remove the source of the fruit fly infestation.
 Though it may seem wasteful, the best way to ensure you eliminate any potential breeding sites is to discard ripe or rotting produce where fruit flies may have laid their eggs.
 Seal this produce in a plastic bag and place it in an outdoor trash can.
 Next, make sure all indoor trash cans are emptied routinely and are free of leftover food and residues.
 Wipe down the trash cans with soap and warm water to remove any sweet, sticky substances from the surface.

 Remove common attractants

 Finally, the best method to remove fruit flies is by using prevention.
-In case you don’t have one currently, purchase in a trash can that is provided with a tightly-covered lid.
+In case you don’t have one currently, purchase in a trash can that is provided with a tightly covered lid.
 Open garbage cans might seem convenient to use, the food contained in the garbage cans have a greater tendency to attract fruit flies.
 Afterwards, examine your kitchen for all damp and moist areas with organic matter.
-Lastly, insure that it is a routine of completely examining all produce from the store prior carrying it home.
+Lastly, ensure that it is a routine of completely examining all produce from the store prior carrying it home.
 Refrain buying any very ripe or impaired produce.
 When bought, keep all products refrigerated to simply help slow the decaying process and prevent flies from infesting the fruit.

-When you finish these steps and the fruit fly issue still continues.
+When you finish these steps, and the fruit fly issue still continues.
 Start a regimen cleaning routine that will help you to maintain your living places neat and tidy.
 This will not only help to make the house less appealing to fruit flies, it is going to prevent fruit flies from getting into your home, then again schedule cleaning will also help protect against some other pest infestations, on top of that.